-The rise of the star cluster Matariki marks the beginning of the Aotearoa Pacific New Year according to the lunar calendar.
-In 2017, this will take place on Pipiri 25 June.
+The Māori New Year has always been celebrated with the rise of the star cluster Matariki.
+It marks the beginning of the Aotearoa/Pacific New Year according to the lunar calendar.
+The public holiday of Matariki is on Friday 28 June 2024.

 Translation of Matariki